Polish, Baltic presidents visit Ukraine in show of support - NewsBreak

 The presidents of Poland, Lithuania, Latvia and Estonia — all NATO countries that worry they may face Russian attack in the future if Ukraine falls — traveled by train to Kyiv to meet Ukrainian leader Volodymyr Zelenskyy.

 In one of the most crucial battles of the war, Russia said more than 1,000 Ukrainian troops had surrendered in the besieged port of Mariupol, where Ukrainian forces have been holding out in pockets of the city.
-A Ukrainian official denied the claim, which could not be verified.
+The claim could not be verified.

 Russia invaded on Feb.
 24 with the goal, according to Western officials, of taking Kyiv, toppling the government and installing a Moscow-friendly one.
 In the seven weeks since, the ground advance stalled, Russia has lost potentially thousands of fighters — and the war has forced millions of Ukrainians to flee.
 The war has also rattled the world economy, threatened global food supplies and shattered Europe's post-Cold War balance.